abanoubashraf686/OS-Project/README.md

 Welcome to the Operating Systems Development Project repository!
 This project represents a comprehensive journey through the key components of operating system development, meticulously structured into three distinct phases or milestones.
 Each phase was rigorously tested and validated by our dedicated team, ensuring a robust and fully functional outcome.

+## Project Overview

+This project, offered as part of a course at Ain Shams University and supervised by Dr. Ahmed Salah, is an in-depth exploration into the world of operating system development.
+Dr. Ahmed Salah, a renowned expert in the field of operating systems, designed and guided this project with the aim of providing a practical and insightful learning experience.
+The project is strategically divided into three milestones, each concentrating on different key aspects of operating system design and implementation:

 ### Milestones Overview

 - **Milestone 1 (MS1):** A deep dive into dynamic memory allocation and system call handling.